neonhedge/CodePiper/README.md

 ## Overview
 **Code Piper** is a robust and interactive tool designed to consolidate files and folders into a single structured text file.
 It’s perfect for preparing codebases or projects for AI and LLM (Large Language Model) analysis, sharing clean inputs, or simply merging files for organized documentation.

 Built with scalability and ease of use in mind, **Code Piper** ensures that even complex repositories can be bundled interactively with minimal effort.
+This allowed me to 10X my work output when i ran it after drumming up the code quickly, work smart!

 ---